-The \BPS\ belongs to the type of emerging continuous-time non-reversible \MCMC\ sampling algorithms constructed from \PDMPs\ \citep{davis1984piecewise}.
-It was first proposed by \citet{peters2012rejection}, formalized, developed, and generalized by \citet{bouchard2018bouncy, vanetti2017piecewise}.
-We use three key components to describe \PDMPs: \begin{description} \item[The deterministic dynamics:] a system of differential equations that characterize the process' deterministic behaviour between jumps. \item[The event rate:] a function that determines the intensity of jumps at each state. \item[The transition distribution:] a probability measure that determines the next state of the process according to certain transition kernel. \end{description} \BPS\ is a special case of \PDMPs\ with certain choices of the three aforementioned components.
-We denote the state of \PDMPs\ by $Y=(\boldsymbol{W}, \boldsymbol{V})$, which encodes the position and velocity of the particle.
-Let $\zeta(\wV, \boldsymbol{v})=\zeta(\boldsymbol{v})\zeta(\wV)$, where $\zeta(\boldsymbol{v})$ represents the standard multivariate Gaussian distribution and $\zeta(\wV)$ represents target posterior distribution of interest.
-The \BPS\ keeps $\zeta(\wV, \boldsymbol{v})$ invariant.
-We denote $U(\wV)$ as the associated energy function, which is the negative log of the unnormalized target posterior density function and is assumed continuously differentiable.
-In \BPS, the specific choices for the three components are:
+\PDMPs\ alternate between deterministic trajectory segment each of a length determined by the first arrival of an inhomogeneous Poisson process, interspersed with random ``jumps.''
+Three key components describe \PDMPs: \begin{description} \item[The deterministic dynamics:] a system of differential equations that characterize the process' deterministic behaviour between jumps. \item[The event rate:] a non-negative function that determines the \emph{intensity} of jumps.
+As the process follows its deterministic trajectory, an inhomogenous Poisson process is defined by composing the state with the intensity function.
+The first arrival in this Poisson process determines the length of each deterministic segment. \item[The transition distribution:] given that a jump occurs, the transition kernel is used to sample the next state given the current one. \end{description} \BPS\ is a special case of \PDMPs\ with certain choices of the three aforementioned components.
+We denote the state of the \BPS\ algorithm by $Y=(\boldsymbol{W}, \boldsymbol{V})$, which encodes the position and velocity of the particle.
+Let $\zeta(\wV, \boldsymbol{v})=\zeta(\boldsymbol{v})\zeta(\wV)$, where $\zeta(\boldsymbol{v})$ represents the standard multivariate Gaussian distribution and $\zeta(\wV)$ represents target the posterior distribution of interest.
+The \BPS\ is $\zeta(\wV, \boldsymbol{v})$-invariant.